Professor of English

 Search Committee for Director of Library (CoAS Faculty Rep), 2011-12 (successful search)

-First Friday Foreign Film ~ Faculty Facilitator of Films (most years) since 2005
+First Friday Foreign Film ~ Faculty Facilitator of Films (most years) 2005 ~ 2016 (program discontinued by International Ed Office)

 Internationalization of the Major, English Dept. committee, 2007 – present